An infrastructure boom with historic opportunities.

 - reduced uncertainty for prospective bidders through early engagement to better understand the barriers to invest

-- refunding companies portions of their bid costs if they are unsuccessful
+- some opportunities allow for refunding companies portions of their bid costs if they are unsuccessful

 - de-risking projects through joint management of project development and use of early works contracts